rpf13/Do-You-Know-It/README.md

 The following arguments describe *why and how* I have choosen to code certain parts the way they are.
 This section should give an explanation to my thinking process and explain the reader some conceptual decisions.

 ### Mobile First Approach
 The site has been built in a mobile first approach.
 The goal was to not have to use any media queries but build a fully responsive site.
-This is achieved with various dynamic settings and flexbox.
+This project has really helped me to improve my flexbox skills, I wanted to create this card design and have it always centered on x and y axis, where as it should stay fully responsive.
+I have tried several appraoches, but flexbox was the approach, which has worked best.
+I did also start a bit with css grid (which is used to build the grid to display the answers in the quiz), but I have to study this much more.

 ### Challenges during Development